Early Muslim conquests: Tax evasion and reforms

 The influence of jizya on conversion has been a subject of scholarly debate.
 Julius Wellhausen holds that the poll tax amounted to so little that exemption from it did not constitute sufficient economic motive for conversion.
 Similarly, Thomas Arnold states that jizya was "too moderate" to constitute a burden, "seeing that it released them from the compulsory military service that was incumbent on their Muslim fellow subjects."
 He further adds that converts escaping taxation would have to pay the legal alms, zakat, that is annually levied on most kinds of movable and immovable property.
-Other early 20th century scholars suggest that non-Muslims converted to Islam en masse in order to escape the poll tax, but this theory has been challenged by more recent research.
 Daniel Dennett has shown that other factors, such as desire to retain social status, had greater influence on this choice in the early Islamic period.

 Sharia and non-Muslims

 The Arab conquerors did not repeat the mistakes which had been made by the governments of the Byzantine and Sasanian empires, which had tried and failed to impose an official religion on subject populations, which had caused resentments that made the Muslim conquests more acceptable to them.
 Instead, the rulers of the new empire generally respected the traditional middle-Eastern pattern of religious pluralism, which was not one of equality but rather of dominance by one group over the others.
 After the end of military operations, which involved sacking of some monasteries and confiscation of Zoroastrian fire temples in Syria and Iraq, the early caliphate was characterized by religious tolerance and peoples of all ethnicities and religions blended in public life.
-Before Muslims were ready to build mosques in Syria, they accepted Christian churches as holy places and shared them with local Christians.
-In Iraq and Egypt, Muslim authorities cooperated with Christian religious leaders.
-Numerous churches were repaired and new ones built during the Umayyad era.
+According to Lapidus, before Muslims were ready to build mosques in Syria, they accepted Christian churches as holy places and shared them with local Christians.
+He states that in Iraq and Egypt, Muslim authorities cooperated with Christian religious leaders, and that numerous churches were repaired and new ones built during the Umayyad era.

-The first Umayyad caliph Muawiyah made deliberate efforts to convince those whom he had conquered that he was not opposed to their religion, and tried to enlist support from Christian Arab elites.
-There is no evidence for public display of Islam by the state before the reign of Abd al-Malik (685–705), when Quranic verses and references to Muhammad suddenly became prominent on coins and official documents.
-This change was motivated by a desire to unify the Muslim community after the second civil war and rally them against their chief common enemy, the Byzantine Empire.
+According to Hoyland, the first Umayyad caliph Mu'awiya I made deliberate efforts to convince those whom he had conquered that he was not opposed to their religion, and tried to enlist support from Christian Arab elites.
+He even goes further and claims that there is no evidence for public display of Islam by the state before the reign of Caliph Abd al-Malik (685–705), when Quranic verses and references to Muhammad suddenly became prominent on coins and official documents.
+He suggests that this change was motivated by a desire to unify the Islamic community after the second Muslim civil war and rally them against their chief common enemy, the Byzantine Empire.